function-store/TD_NDI_NamedRouter/README.md

 # NDI Named Router

 A TouchDesigner component for intelligent NDI source routing with smart name-based matching.
-Route any NDI input sources to video outputs with automatic pattern matching and optional web-based control.
+Route any NDI input sources to outputs with automatic pattern matching and optional web-based control.

+> The actual Window COMP setup is up to the user, the component simply provides a routed and named output slot!

 ![TD Overview](https://github.com/function-store/TD_NDI_NamedRouter/blob/main/docs/td_overview2.jpg)